Master Composter/Recycler Program

 Becoming a Master Composter/Recycler (MC/R)

-Become a Master Composter/Recycler in 2022!
-The six-week course starts in March 2022.
-Due to COVID-19 meeting restrictions, we are once again offering this class virtually.
-The same great information, free resources, and hands-on opportunities (in small group settings) will still be offered, but most classes will be attended from the comfort of your home.
+Become a Master Composter/Recycler in 2023!
+The six-week course starts in March 2023.
 The program has two components - training and volunteering.
-For more information on the Master Composter/ Recycler class, see the Master Composter/Recycler training document.
-To register for the 2022 MC/R class, fill out the Registration Form and email it to Kris Major.
+For more information on the Master Composter/ Recycler class, see the Master Composter/Recycler Information Document .
+To register for the 2023 MC/R class, fill out the Registration Form and email it to Kris Major.
 For additional information, and to learn about signing up for the next class, email Kris Major or call 509-625-6521.
 Volunteer Master Composters and Recyclers play an active role in Spokane County’s Regional Solid Waste System by teaching citizens how to reduce waste through recycling and home composting.

 - Bokashi Brochure (PDF)